Adamocho/dotfiles/README.md

 The list of packages with direct links is located in the **software/manual/** directory

-It's purpose is to be a list of software that I use personally, located in one, easy to find, place.
+Its purpose is to be a list of software that I use personally, located in one, easy to find, place.

 Follow the links and from there install the packages by hand